IBM/aspera-cli/docs/README.md

 journalctl -u my_ascli_svc.service
 ```

-### Locking for exclusive execution

-Sometimes it’s necessary to ensure that `ascli` does not run multiple times in parallel.

-This is especially important when `ascli` is executed on a schedule.
-If a new execution starts while a previous one is still running, problems can arise:
+#### Preventing Concurrent Execution

+When running scheduled jobs, it may be necessary to ensure that only one instance of `ascli` runs at a time.

+This avoids situations such as:

-- Multiple instances may accumulate and overload the system.
+- multiple instances accumulating and overloading the system

-- The same file could be transferred by more than one instance simultaneously.
+- duplicate transfers

-- `preview` operations may generate duplicate files across instances.
+- duplicate `preview` outputs

-#### Option: `lock_port`
+##### Option: `lock_port`

 `ascli` provides a built-in locking mechanism via the `lock_port` option.